 A huge percentage of shoppers that visit an online store leave without taking any action.
-While you can’t guarantee that they would make a purchase on their first visit, you can still get them to create a customer account on your Shopify store.
+While you can’t guarantee that they would make a purchase on their first visit, you can still get them to create customer accounts on your Shopify store.

-But, how can you convince store visitors to create customer accounts?
-We’ve got some strategies to help you push visitors to create a customer account.
+But, how can you convince store visitors to create Shopify customer profiles?
+We’ve got some strategies to help you push visitors to create a Shopify customer account.

 Further Reading: Why You Need A Flits Shopify Customer Account Page on Your Store

-10 Strategies to Convince Shoppers to Create Customer Accounts on your Shopify Store
+10 Strategies to Convince Shoppers to Create Shopify Customer Accounts on your Shopify Store

 1. Let them know about the benefits